Elite Ice Hockey League: Comparison to other leagues

 Previously, the EIHL champions were invited to play in the IIHF Continental Cup, Europe's second-level club competition.
 For the 2009–10 tournament, the EIHL's entrants began the tournament in the penultimate (third) group stage.
 However, with the introduction of the Champions Hockey League, this has changed.
 From the 2015–16 season, the top two teams in the EIHL participate in the CHL, with either the team that wins the post-season playoffs, or the team finishing third if the playoffs winner is one of the top two, entering the Continental Cup.

 During the 2012–13 NHL Lockout, several NHL players plied their trade in the Elite League, including; Matt Beleskey, Paul Bissonnette, Drew Miller, Tom Sestito and Anthony Stewart.

-The league has had a reputation for attracting ex-NHL players, including Dustin Kohn who played for the Sheffield Steelers, Kevin Westgarth who played for the Belfast Giants, Cam Janssen, formerly of the Nottingham Panthers, ex-Braehead Clan captain Matt Keith and Stefan Della Rovere, Ryan O'Marra of the Coventry Blaze, and Brian McGrattan who played for the Nottingham Panthers.
+The league has had a reputation for attracting ex-NHL players, including Stanley Cup champion Theo Fleury for the Belfast Giants, Dustin Kohn who played for the Sheffield Steelers, Kevin Westgarth who played for the Belfast Giants, Cam Janssen, formerly of the Nottingham Panthers, ex-Braehead Clan captain Matt Keith and Stefan Della Rovere, Ryan O'Marra of the Coventry Blaze, and Brian McGrattan who played for the Nottingham Panthers.

 Elsewhere Jared Staal – brother of NHLers Eric, Marc and Jordan – played a season for the Edinburgh Capitals while Patrick Bordeleau played a season with the Cardiff Devils.

-Other recent ex-NHL players in the league include Jason Williams, Ric Jackman, Jay Rosehill, Jim Vandermeer, Pavel Vorobyev, Michael Garnett, Tyson Strachan, Tim Wallace, Aaron Johnson, Dylan Olsen, Patrick Dwyer, Griffin Reinhart, and Chris Stewart.
+Other ex-NHL players to have played in the league include Jason Williams, Chris Stewart, Dylan Olsen and Michael Garnett for Nottingham; Ric Jackman for Braehead and Fife and Jay Rosehill for Braehead and Manchester; Jim Vandermeer, Patrick Dwyer and Griffin Reinhart for Belfast; Pavel Vorobyev for Edinburgh; Tyson Strachan for Cardiff; Tim Wallace for Sheffield and Milton Keynes, and Aaron Johnson for Sheffield.

+More recently, Stanley Cup champion Milan Lucic, and fellow forwards David Booth and Brett Ritchie have also played in the EIHL.

 Meanwhile, in being drafted by the Arizona Coyotes in 2018, Sheffield Steelers forward Liam Kirk became the first English born and trained player to be drafted by an NHL side.
 Kirk signed a three-year, entry-level contract with Arizona in June 2021.